mmark-md/mmark/README.md

   want a closing parenthesis as part of a URI).
 Since the empty string is a valid URI and it may be confusing in some cases, we also force the user to write `<>` to represent the empty URI.
-* Titles in links and images can contain blank lines.
 * Putting links in text of another link is not allowed, i.e. no nested links is possible.
 * Putting images in description of other images is not allowed (similarly to